Marriage is one of God’s greatest gifts. Yet sometimes marriage can not feel like much of a gift.

 We were challenged by our pastor this past week, to ask ourselves the question—Does your marriage possess a biblical love like God loves us?

-As a married couple of almost 14 years, we strive to love each other the way God loves us.
+As a married couple of of over 15 years, we strive to love each other the way God loves us.
 However, we are not perfect and have flaws.
 There are times we don’t always get it right.
+We sometimes treat each other not so nicely and take things out on one another.
 This question made me think of those married in the Bible.
 What did they do in their not-so- lovely moments and what do these moments teach us?

 Did Jacob and Rachel ever have unlovely moments?